 How can UT-Austin’s net price be higher than UCLA’s, when its tuition is so much lower and the cost of living in Austin so much less than in Los Angeles?
 A lot of it comes down to financial aid.
 The average UCLA aid package includes around $10,700 in institutional grants and scholarships, compared to about $5,300 for UT-Austin.
 (California students also get more in-state and local grants.)
 The upshot is that the University of California system boasts far higher-ranked and more affordable schools on average than the UT system—and the UC system has no oil fund.

 Still, UT’s leadership insists it needs to raise more money if it’s going to realize McRaven’s dream of “excellence” and rise in the rankings.
 Indeed, the flagship in Austin recently announced a new fund-raising drive.
 Instead of using the oil fund, or hitting up wealthy alumni, the new drive solicits donations from a less traditional source: current students.
 As of this writing, thirty students have donated.
 But money may not be the point.
 Getting graduating seniors to donate a few dollars is a way of upping the rate of alumni giving.
 And that’s a U.S. News ranking metric.

-*Correction: a previous version of this article mistakenly stated that the “Energy 101” MOOC cost $400,000 annually.
+*Correction: due to an editing error, a previous version of this article mistakenly stated that the “Energy 101” MOOC cost $400,000 annually.
 In fact, that was a one-time expense.
 The article also said it generates no revenue.
 In fact, while the course is free to enroll in, the software costs $50.